goodtofufriday/MMC5-PRG-CHR-to-48tsop-adapter/README.md

 The multi adapter board is a prototype but should work.
 I will update once tested.
 MMC5 only board is confirmed working.
 Everything created in eagle.
 Feel free to use with credit.

+Piggyback version included.
+You need to pull chip enable and connect to 5v to disable the rom.

 MMC5 / PRG / CHR to 48TSOP Flash Adatper

 Replace roms with this board.
 Use 5v 8megabit flash